Thailand Real Estate: Communal Development or Stand-Alone?

 Understanding the Phuket Property Market Dynamics

-The Phuket property market, along with other resort destinations, such as Koh Samui, stand out as distinct from Thailand’s broader real estate landscape, drawing vitality from international demand closely linked to its thriving tourism sector.
+The Phuket’s property sector, along with other resort destinations, such as Koh Samui, stand out as distinct from Thailand’s broader real estate landscape, drawing vitality from international demand closely linked to its thriving tourism sector.
 Unlike other regions, many foreign investors in Phuket are typically introduced to the market following a vacation, though the actual purchase might occur months later.
 Rarely do international buyers invest without prior visits, highlighting the importance of first-hand experience in influencing investment decisions.

 This correlation with tourism is clearly demonstrated by the revitalisation of Phuket’s real estate activities, following the uptick in post-pandemic tourism, reopening of borders to Chinese tourists and increasing Russian visitors and investment, following the war in Ukraine.
 Over the past two years, there has been a significant increase in activity, especially in the northern Cherng Talay area, which has emerged as a centre for extensive property developments.
 The scale of development in Cherng Talay is quite remarkable.
 New projects are rapidly emerging across the region, from Bang Jo to the areas around Blue Tree and Pasak, as well as Boat Avenue, Laguna, Layan, and extending to the previously secluded Manik area.
 These developments not only offer a wide range of options for potential buyers but also reach further inland, providing more affordable housing near top international schools—an advantage for families seeking both value and convenience.